Our current catalog (we made major program changes that went into effect in Fall 2020):

 Graduating students will:

-- Understand and devise proofs of mathematical theorems.
-This includes understanding the role of definitions, axioms, logic, and particular proof techniques such as proof by induction, proof by contradiction, etc.
+- Demonstrate understanding and devise proofs of mathematical theorems.
+This includes the roles of definitions, axioms, logic, and particular proof techniques such as proof by induction, proof by contradiction, etc.

 An archive of old comprehensive exams for students who started their MS before Fall 2020: Old Comprehensive Exams